fathurrahman20/assignment-css-product-page/README.md

 # Assignment: CSS Product Page

-This is a simple static webpage built as part of a web development bootcamp assignment.
+This is a simple static webpage built as part of a web development class/bootcamp assignment.
 The focus of this assignment is practicing HTML and CSS fundamentals.

 ## 📝 Features